Kevinbedward1/QA-Portfolio/README.md

 - Creating and managing branches
 - Merging branches
 - Handling merge conflicts
-- Viewing and reviewing commit history
+- Viewing commit history

-Screenshots are included to show hands-on practice with these Git concepts.
+Screenshots are included to show hands-on practice with these concepts.

 ---

+## API Testing (Planned)

+This section will include API testing work using tools such as Postman and Swagger, including:
+- API request execution (GET, POST, PUT, DELETE)
+- Environment setup and variables
+- Positive and negative test scenarios
+- API response validation

+---

+## Bug Reporting and Defect Management (Planned)

+This section will include:
+- Documented bug reports
+- Clear reproduction steps
+- Expected vs actual results
+- Severity and priority classification

+These artifacts will demonstrate my ability to identify, document, and communicate defects effectively.

+---

+## Robotic Process Automation (RPA) (Planned)

+This section will include learning and practice related to Robotic Process Automation,
+including:
+- Understanding automated workflows
+- Identifying repetitive test scenarios
+- Supporting manual testing through automation concepts

+---

 ## Tools and Technologies
-- Manual testing techniques
+- Manual testing
 - Exploratory testing
+- API testing (Postman, Swagger)
+- Bug reporting and defect tracking
 - Git & GitHub
-- Documentation and reporting
+- Robotic Process Automation (RPA)

 ---

 ## Notes
-Some materials in this repository are works in progress and are intentionally shared to demonstrate my learning process, testing approach, and documentation style.
+Some materials in this repository are works in progress and are intentionally shared to demonstrate my testing approach, documentation style, and ongoing learning.

-This portfolio will continue to evolve as I gain more experience and complete additional testing activities.
+This portfolio will continue to evolve as I gain more experience and expand my Quality Assurance skill set.